Swinject/Swinject/CONTRIBUTING.md

 Nothing is off-limits to submit as an issue.
 Feel free to submit an issue for a bug, strange behavior, build failure, new feature request or anything you would like to report.

-It is helpful if you include the followings when you submit an issue:
+It is helpful if you include the followings when you submit an issue for a bug:

 - Your Xcode version
 - Your Swinject version (or git SHA)